eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Scalable data processing techniques: Kafka, Spark, ElasticSearch, Celery
 	- Real-time messaging and NoSQL infrastructures: Redis, RabbitMQ
 	- Have proven experience with ORMs (e.g. Django) and RDBMS (e.g. MySQL) including development of complex SQL queries.
 + skill set:
+	- Experience with Devops tools such as Jenkins, Nagios/icinga, Ansible, hashicorp vault.
+	- Experience with Docker, Kubernetes is required.
++ Orchestration platforms for containers (i.e. Docker, Kubernetes, Swarm or ECS)
++ skill set:
 	- What You’ll Do:
 		* Be a key member of the Anaconda Enterprise team